-Sharing nudes and semi-nudes: advice for education settings working with children and young people GOV.UK (www.gov.uk) - 18.3.
-If the incident meets the threshold it may be necessary to refer to the police in a timely manner.
+Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk)

-19. Child on Child Abuse (see Child on Child abuse policy)
+- 18.3.
+If the incident meets the threshold it may be necessary to refer to the police in a timely manner. - 19.
+Child on Child Abuse, including sexual violence and sexual harassment. (see Child on Child abuse policy)

-With regard to sexual violence and sexual harassment, the school pays due regard to Part 5 of KCSIE (September 2022).
+With regard to sexual violence and sexual harassment, the school pays due regard to Part 5 of KCSIE (September 2023).